Jul 05, 2021, updated at May 30, 2022 (UTC)

 - No hardware or software flow control

 After booting into the flashing mode the AP automatically gets a default IP addresse of 10.0.0.1 /8 and is automatically looking for a TFTP server in the connected network by broadcast.
-If present he starts booting a default firmware image named c1140-k9w7-tar.default (1142N) or ap3g2-k9w7-tar.default (2602I).
+If the TFTP server is present he starts booting a default firmware image named c1140-k9w7-tar.default (1142N) or ap3g2-k9w7-tar.default (2602I).

 After flashing this default image the AP reboots into standalone mode and is ready to use.